edgeimpulse/gst-plugins-edgeimpulse/README.md

 Detected: cat (85.0%)
 ```

 The element will automatically detect the model type (classification or object detection) and emit appropriate messages.
 For object detection models, bounding boxes will be visualized on the video output when using the `edgeimpulseoverlay` element.

-## Message Format
-The elements emit "edge-impulse-inference-result" messages containing:
-- timestamp: Buffer presentation timestamp
-- type: "classification" or "object-detection" (video only)
-- result: JSON string with model output
+See [Public API](#public-api-inference-output) for output details.

 ## Debugging
 Enable debug output with: